YJDoc2/hexo-theme-ascent/README.md

 - add padding and <,> arrows in older/newer article links
 - remove word count next to title in archive list

+Each change has a corresponding commit, so you can cherry-pick or revert if you want to use them.

+I have directly committed on master, as it is easier for me to use this, and last update (at the time of writing) was over 2 years ago, so I think the original project is considered feature-complete.

 ---